 The Bose Smart Soundbar 600 is a 3.0.2 setup with the same size and shape as the Bose Smart Soundbar 300.
 It adds Dolby Atmos capabilities, meaning you can enjoy height content on many different streaming platforms and Blu-rays.
 Even if you're watching stereo and 5.1 surround content, the bar's TrueSpace technology upmixes sound with added effects for a multi-channel experience.
-With built-in voice assistant capabilities, you can control this bar with your voice, and you can even add a separate sub and satellites from the manufacturer if you want to improve its performance.
+This version has built-in voice assistant capabilities, though Costco's Bose Soundbar 550 variant lacks this feature.
+You can even add a separate sub and satellites from the manufacturer to improve its performance.
+It was replaced by the 2024 Bose Smart Soundbar, but they have very comparable performances, and you may find both at retailers.

-The Bose Soundbar 600 is decent for mixed usage.
+The Bose Smart Soundbar 600 is satisfactory for mixed usage.
 It reproduces dialogue in your favorite TV shows with clarity, along with detailed voices and instruments in many different music genres.
 With its TrueSpace technology, you enjoy additional height effects, even when you listen to stereo and 5.1 surround content.
-Aside from its bass and treble adjustments, there aren't a ton of customization tools, though, and you'll need to add on a sub and satellites if you want better bass reproduction and surround sound.
+Aside from its bass and treble adjustments, there aren't many customization tools, though, and you'll need to add on a sub and satellites if you want better bass reproduction and surround sound.

-The Bose Soundbar 600 is decent for music.
-Its frequency response is quite balanced and even, with a clear and accurate reproduction of voices and lead instruments in your favorite tunes.
-You can adjust its output, too, thanks to its bass and treble levels.
+The Bose Smart Soundbar 600 is decent for music.
+Its frequency response is quite balanced and even, with clear and accurate reproduction of voices and lead instruments in your favorite tunes.
+Thanks to its bass and treble levels, you can adjust its output, too.
 That said, there's not a lot of rumble in the low-bass, given that it's a standalone bar.
 You can improve its bass reproduction by adding a separate sub from the manufacturer, but it'll have to be a separate purchase.

-If you come across another version of this soundbar, let us know in the discussions, and we'll update our review.
+If you encounter another version of this soundbar, let us know in the comments, and we'll update our review.

 The Bose Soundbar 600 is the Dolby Atmos-enabled cousin of the Bose Smart Soundbar 300.
 Its built-in TrueSpace technology is unique from other Bose bars, as it upmixes stereo and surround sound with additional height effects.
-Given its small size, it's not much surprise that you don't get the same wide, cinematic feel as some of Bose's more premium models, like the Bose Smart Soundbar 900.
+Given its small size, it's not much of a surprise that you don't get the same wide, cinematic feel as some of Bose's more premium models, like the Bose Smart Soundbar 900.
 However, it's a solid pick at a more affordable price if you don't want all the extra premium features.
+If you're shopping at Costco, you can also pick up the Bose Soundbar 550 variant, though it lacks voice assistant support.
+The Bose Smart Soundbar has replaced the Smart Soundbar 600 in the manufacturer's line-up, but they sound extremely similar.

 You can also check out our recommendations for the best Dolby Atmos soundbars, the best Bose soundbars, and the best standalone soundbars.